Finnish company adds the sparkle to Christmas

 It is even more fitting that the company, K.A.
 Weiste Ltd, should have its head office and main factory in the Helsinki suburb of Pukinmäki (Goat Hill), since the Finnish name for Santa Claus is Joulupukki (literally: Christmas goat).

 Weiste is very much a family affair, with five siblings still involved in company matters, representing the third generation since schoolteacher Kalle Aimo Weiste got the Christmas tree ball rolling in 1924.
-Those family members still have homes in the vicinity of the Pukinmäki factory, presiding over a business that has weathered wars and economic downturns for more than 85 years.
+Those family members still have homes in the vicinity of the Pukinmäki factory, presiding over a business that has weathered wars and economic downturns for all those years.

 Christmas legend